 House Bill No. 5002, also known as Public Act No. 25-49, seeks to improve housing reporting and zoning regulations in Connecticut to better serve homeless individuals and promote affordable housing.
-The bill requires housing authorities to submit annual reports to the Commissioner of Housing and the municipality's chief executive officer, which must now be posted on their websites.
-This report will include detailed data on existing housing, new construction, rental transactions, and rental price levels categorized by income groups.
-Notably, the bill introduces new requirements for reporting rental price levels and the number of rental units at various price points while deleting a previous specific item from the report.
-Additionally, the bill revises zoning regulations to facilitate the development of middle housing on commercially zoned lots, emphasizing environmental impacts and housing diversity.
+The bill requires housing authorities to submit annual reports to the Commissioner of Housing and the municipality's chief executive officer, detailing information on existing housing, new construction, rental transactions, and price levels categorized by income group.
+It introduces new reporting requirements for rental price levels and the number of rental units at various price points while repealing previous reporting mandates.
+Additionally, the bill revises zoning regulations to facilitate the development of middle housing on commercially zoned lots, emphasizing environmental impacts and comprehensive planning in zoning decisions.

 Public Act No. 25-49: 8-68d, 8-3, 8-30j, 4-68ii, 4-66k, 12-701, 3-129g, 8-2o, 7-148b, 21-83, 29-195, 8-446a